SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Durham/Madbury

 Sullivan raid of Dec.
-15; Note: Reputedly brought powder to NH troops in MA
+15; Note: reputedly brought powder to NH troops in MA.
+Some powder stored at his home

 Bennett List